 In addition to identification, which is the individual task of each teacher, the vocational orienter has the task of group exploration.
-Group exploration is possible through intuition and observation in the group situation as well as through the use of group exploratory media ("tests").
-Through group exploration, a reasonably reliable person-image can be obtained for a majority of students through studying the results of group media and self-exploratory questionnaires.
-A vocational orienter can make use of questionnaires and standardized group media (compiled by the Human Science Research Council [in South Africa]) such as intelligence-, aptitude-, proficiency-, individual interest-, scholastic achievement-media, diagnostic media and subject matter tests for grade 12.
+Group exploration is possible through intuition and observation in the group situation, as well as by using group exploratory media ("tests").
+Through group exploration, a reasonably reliable personimage can be obtained for most students through studying the results of group media and self-exploratory questionnaires.
+A vocational orienter can make use of questionnaires and standardized group media (compiled by the Human Science Research Council [in South Africa]) such as intelligence-, aptitude-, proficiency-, individual interest-, scholastic achievement-media, diagnostic media, and subject matter tests for grade 12.